-With the help of the Canada Emergency Commercial Rent Assistance (CECRA) program, it is possible to come to an agreement with your commercial property owner to pay only 25% of your rent for the months of April, May, and June 2020.
+With the help of the Canada Emergency Commercial Rent Assistance (CECRA) program, it is possible to come to an agreement with your commercial property owner to pay only 25% of your rent for the months of April to August 2020.

 Your owner must apply on the Government of Canada portal to obtain a rent reimbursement of 50%.
 For more information, refer to the Canada Mortgage and Housing Corporation website.